-All models come standard with leather upholstery, power-adjustable front seats with lumbar adjustment, bi-xenon headlamps, LED daytime running lights, LED taillights, keyless ignition, remote starting, and a 7.0-inch color TFT instrument cluster display.
+All models come standard with leather upholstery, power-adjustable front seats with lumbar adjustment, bi-xenon headlights, LED daytime running lights, LED taillights, keyless ignition, remote starting, and a 7.0-inch color TFT instrument cluster display.

 Standard safety features include eight airbags, hill start assist, rear park assist, and a rearview camera.
-Also available are blind-spot monitors with rear cross-path detection, forward collision warning with emergency braking, adaptive cruise control with stop and go, lane departure warning with lane keep assist, and automatic high beams.
+Also available are blind-spot monitors with rear cross-path detection, forward collision warning with emergency braking, adaptive cruise control with stop and go, lane departure warning with active lane control, and automatic high beams.